florian-beetz/bachelor-thesis/thesis.md

 The current modularization roughly resembles the basic components of the high-level architecture (see [@sec:jabref]).

-In a future version the modularization could be done much more fine-grained.
+In a future version, the modularization could be done much more fine-grained.
-Especially features of JabRef such as the fetchers, that can fetch bibliography entries form various sources, could be implemented using +JPMS' services.
+Especially features of JabRef such as the fetchers, that can fetch bibliography entries from various sources could be implemented using +JPMS' services.
-But also features outside of JabRef's core functionality, that are not necessarily required and are not used by every user, such as synchronizing bibliography databases with +SQL (Structured Query Language) databases or automatically generating bibliographies and citations in third-party applications, could be extracted to additional modules.
+But also features outside of JabRef's core functionality, that are not necessarily required and are not used by every user, such as synchronizing bibliography databases with +SQL (Structured Query Language) databases or automatically generating bibliographies and citations in third-party applications could be extracted into additional modules.
-The services of those modules could be loaded as available, so that they are not required to run JabRef.
+The services of those modules could be loaded as available so that they are not required to run JabRef.
 This would change the architecture of JabRef to a more service oriented architecture (+SOA).
-Also this would reduce maintenance effort of JabRef, as the size of the core code base would shrink, and such extensions could be maintained separately.
+Also, this would reduce the maintenance effort of JabRef, as the size of the core codebase would shrink, and such extensions could be maintained separately.

 Another important point that should be addressed in the future is the support of build tools for Java 9.